Tests and next steps

 Call: 0808 808 00 00

-These, along with the tests you've already had, will help the specialists find out the size of the cancer and how far it has spread (called the stage).
+Once you have been diagnosed with stomach cancer, you will need more tests.
+These will help the specialists find out the size of the cancer and how far it's spread (called the stage).

 The specialists will use the results of these tests and work with you to decide on the best treatment plan for you.

 Page last reviewed: 13 July 2020

 Next review due: 21 October 2022